themusecatcher/vue-amazing-ui/docs/guide/components/collapse.md

     header: 'This is panel header 3',
     content:
       'A dog is a type of domesticated animal.
 Known for its loyalty and faithfulness,it can be found as a welcome guest in many households across the world.'
   }
 ])
+const extraCollapseItems = ref([
+  {
+    key: '1',
+    header: 'This is panel header 1',
+    content:
+      'A dog is a type of domesticated animal.
+Known for its loyalty and faithfulness,it can be found as a welcome guest in many households across the world.'
+  },
+  {
+    key: '2',
+    header: 'This is panel header 2',
+    extra: 'Extra',
+    content:
+      'A dog is a type of domesticated animal.
+Known for its loyalty and faithfulness,it can be found as a welcome guest in many households across the world.'
+  },
+  {
+    key: '3',
+    header: 'This is panel header 3',
+    content:
+      'A dog is a type of domesticated animal.
+Known for its loyalty and faithfulness,it can be found as a welcome guest in many households across the world.'
+  }
+])
+const positionOptions = ref([
+  {
+    label: 'left',
+    value: 'left'
+  },
+  {
+    label: 'right',
+    value: 'right'
+  }
+])
 const activeKey = ref(['1'])